Non-Abelian Three-Loop Braiding Statistics for 3D Fermionic Topological Phases

 Another natural question would be: Whether we can use three-loop braiding process to characterize and classify all possible topological phases for interacting fermion systems in 3D?
-Recent studies on the classification of topological phases for interacting bosonic and fermionic systems in 3D suggests a positive answer to the above question.
+Recent studies on the classification of topological phases for interacting bosonic and fermionic systems in 3D suggest a positive answer to the above question\cite{Tian1,Tian2}.
 Basically, it has been conjectured that all topological phases in 3D can be realized by ``gauging" certain underlying symmetry-protected topological (SPT) phases \cite{braiding12,gu14b}.
 For bosonic systems, the ``gauged" SPT states are known as Dijkgraaf-Witten gauge theory, and it has been shown (at least for Abelian gauge groups) that three-loop braiding process of their corresponding flux lines can uniquely characterize and exhaust all Dijkgraaf-Witten gauge theories\cite{topoinvar15}.
 For fermionic systems, some particular examples with Abelian three-loop braiding process are also studied recently\cite{threeloop2018}.
 However, it is still unclear how to understand general cases.
 On the other hand, it is well known that in low dimensions (up to 3D), the group cohomology theory\cite{BSPT2012,BSPT13,gu09} gives rise to a complete classification of bosonic symmetry-protected topological (BSPT) phases for arbitrary finite unitary symmetry groups.
 The classification can be generalized to fermionic symmetry-protected topological (FSPT)\ phases by more advanced constructions\cite{supercohomology,kapustin14,freed14,cheng15,Gaiotto2016,freed16,Kapustin2017,WangGu2017,WangGu2018,Meng2018}.